bschaatsbergen/go-tpm-tls/README.md

 provisioned by an attestation agent that generated it inside the TPM and had it certified.

 `crypto/tls` asks a private key to sign the handshake transcript.
-The TPM does that internally and returns the signature, so the key is used without ever being read out, and there is nothing in process memory to leak or copy elsewhere.
+The TPM signs internally and hands back the signature.
+The key is never read out, so there is nothing in process memory to leak.

 ```go
 cert, err := x509.ParseCertificate(certDER)